Iterative stochastic subspace self-consistent field method: Theory

 \subsection{Stochastic partition}

-The purpose of the stochastic process is to partition the MOs $\{| \psi_p \rangle \}_{1 \le p \le N}$ into $K$ subsets of size $L$ at each SCF cycles.
-For sake of simplicity, we assume that the $K$ subsets have the same dimension.
-However, the present process can be straightforwardly generalized for subsets of different sizes.
+The purpose of the stochastic process is to partition the MOs $\qty{ \ket{\psi_p} }_{1 \le p \le N}$ into $K$ subsets of size $L$ at each SCF cycle.
+For sake of simplicity, we assume that the $K$ subsets have the same dimension $L$.
+However, the present process can be easily generalized for subsets of different sizes (see below).
+I3SCF calculations using $K$ subsets are labelled I3SCF[$K$].
 The atomic orbital (AO) coefficients of the $k$th subset are gathered in the matrix $\mathbf{C}_k$ of dimension $N \times L$.
-For $K=1$ (i.e. $L=N$), the present algorithm is equivalent to the conventional SCF procedure.
-In a first time, to illustrate the stochastic partition philosophy, we set $N=2^m$, where $m$ is an integer.
+For $K=1$ (i.e.~$L=N$), the present algorithm is equivalent to the conventional SCF procedure.
+First, to illustrate the stochastic partition procedure, we set $N=2^m$, where $m \in \mathbb{N}^*$.
 The general case is discussed below.